ninabarzh/ipa/content/en/docs/guides/hygiene.md

 ## How to disable Google location history and activity tracking

-Google doesn’t just remember where you’ve been—it remembers what you searched, which videos you watched, and sometimes where you parked your car.
+Google doesn’t just remember where you’ve been, it remembers what you searched, which videos you watched, and sometimes where you parked your car.
 Fortunately, it can be told to forget.
 Or at least stop keeping notes.

 1. Visit Google’s Activity Controls.
 Go to [myactivity.google.com/activitycontrols](https://myactivity.google.com/activitycontrols).
 Here, you’ll see switches for: